wrk-tafel/admin/README.md

 ## LTL
 * Goods recording - implement proper mobile view
-* Goods recording - show only routes for selection without existing data
 * Goods recording - tests in FoodCollectionRecordingComponent

 * Edit Route / also contact-person needs to be editable